venexia/PharmIV/README.md

 ## Stata package

-To allow web download, the Stata package to calculate the power of an instrumental variable analysis study using a single binary instrument Z to analyse the causal effect of a binary exposure X on a continuous outcome Y is contained in its own repository 'PharmIV_Stata'.
+To allow web download, the power calculator Stata package is contained in its own repository: PharmIV_Stata.

 ### Installation